-(<20km) can result in pore fluid expulsion in the fore arc region (Henson et al., 2004, Rüpke et al., 2004) and localised metasomatism of lithologies in the residual subducting slab (e.g. Marschall et al., 2009, Penniston-Dorland et al., 2012, Vitale-Brovarone et al., 2014, Debret et al., 2016a).
-The release of slab derived sub- (Hermann et al., 2006) or super-critical (Kessel et al., 2005) fluids, and melts (Foley et al., 2000) has been invoked to explain a number of distinct geochemical signatures observed in arc lavas relative to Mid-Ocean Ridge (MORB) and Ocean Island Basalts (OIB), including the enrichment of fluid mobile elements (Hawkesworth et al., 1993) and their elevated Fe3+/ Σ Fe ratios (Brandon and Draper, 1996, Frost and Ballhaus, 1998, Parkinson and FrArculus, 1999, Kelley and Cottrell, 2009).
+Oceanic lithosphere formed at mid-ocean ridges is progressively hydrated, altered, and oxidized by interaction with seawater before being recycled into the deep mantle at convergent plate margins.
+During the subduction of oceanic lithosphere, the increase in pressure and temperature (P-T) conditions leads to the destabilization of hydrous mineral phases via a series of metamorphic reactions and the release of dehydration fluids and/or slab derived melts into the overlying crust and subarc mantle [e.g., Schmidt and Poli, 2014; Hermann and Green, 2001; Bouilhol et al., 2015].
+Alongside the release of structurally bound H2O from subducted sediments, mafic and ultramafic sections of the slab, the mechanical compaction of sediments at shallower depths (<20 km) can result in pore fluid expulsion in the fore arc region [Hensen et al., 2004; Rüpke et al., 2004] and localized metasomatism of lithologies in the residual subducting slab [e.g., Marschall et al., 2009; Penniston-Dorland et al., 2012; Vitale Brovarone and Beyssac, 2014; Debret et al., 2016a].
+The release of slab derived subcritical [Hermann et al., 2006] or supercritical [Kessel et al., 2005] fluids, and melts [Foley et al., 2000] has been invoked to explain a number of distinct geochemical signatures observed in arc lavas relative to mid-ocean ridge (MORB) and Ocean Island Basalts (OIB), including the enrichment of fluid mobile elements [Hawkesworth et al., 1993] and their elevated Fe3+/\(\sum_Fe\) ratios [Brandon and Draper, 1996; Frost and Ballhaus, 1998; Parkinson and Arculus, 1999; Kelley and Cottrell, 2009].
 At the same time, residual oceanic crust is ultimately recycled back into the deep mantle, providing a source for the geochemical heterogeneity that is sampled by MORBs and OIBs.
-Consequently, developing a clear understanding of the processes that govern element mobility during subduction zone metamorphism and metasomatism is crucial for elucidating both the controls on arc magmatism and the long-term chemical evolution of the mantle (Magni et al., 2014).
-This study aims to examine the effect of subduction zone metamorphism and metasomatism on the redox budget of subducted mafic oceanic crust using the stable iron (Fe) and zinc (Zn) isotopes as tracers of elemental mobility, which are thought to be sensitive to complexation by aqueous sulfate (SO_X) and carbonate (CO_X) ligands (Fujii et al., 2011, Hill et al., 2010, Black et al., 2011).
+Consequently, developing a clear understanding of the processes that govern element mobility during subduction zone metamorphism and metasomatism is crucial for elucidating both the controls on arc magmatism and the long-term chemical evolution of the mantle [Magni et al., 2014].
+This study aims to examine the effect of subduction zone metamorphism and metasomatism on the redox budget of subducted mafic oceanic crust using the stable iron (Fe) and zinc (Zn) isotopes as tracers of elemental mobility, which are thought to be sensitive to complexation by aqueous sulfate (SO_X) and carbonate (CO_X) ligands [Fujii et al., 2011; Hill et al., 2010; Black et al., 2011].